Last week I passed on Guy's early thoughts on the

 That was never the case.

-The simpler fact was that Guy was just much better than LuvBet at
+The simpler fact was that Guy was just much better than LuvBet

 determining what price a horse should be.